hasancell/Data-Engineering-Project/README.md

 Disclaimer:

 This project was inspired by a technical assessment but has been anonymized and recreated using publicly available data.
-It is intended for educational and demonstrative purposes.
+It is intended for educational and demonstrative purposes of my own work.